freenas/freenas-docs/userguide/system.rst

 :guilabel:`IPMI` to allow configuring :ref:`IPMI` for each |ctrlr-term|.
 The
 :menuselection:`Dashboard`
-updates to show details about the standby |ctrlr-term| and add a button to manually initiate a failover.
+also updates to add an entry for the passive |ctrlr-term|.
+This entry includes a button to manually initiate a failover.

 Fields modified by activating the HA license use *1* or *2* to identify the |ctrlrs-term|.
 These numbers correspond to the |ctrlr-term| labels